I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 France is another country that frowns on baby names that authorities feel work against the child’s best interests.
 Recent rejections include: Prince William, Babar, Nutella, and Mini Cooper.

 Mexico’s Sonora State has published a list of 61 names that are “derogatory, pejorative, discriminatory, or lacking in meaning.”
 So, nor more registering of Burger King, Circumcision, Rambo, or Sponsorship.
+(No word yet on whether Trump will join the list).

 Finally, here’s The New Zealand Herald: “Children have been given names such as Number 16 Bus Shelter, Violence, and Benson and Hedges (twins).
 But other names, including Fish and Chips, Yeah Detroit, Stallion, Twisty Poi, Keenan Got Lucy, and Sex Fruit, have been blocked by registration officials.”